Fade (audio engineering): Linear

+Similarly, the level after applying a linear fade-out can be modeled as follows:

 Logarithmic

-Another type of curve is called the logarithmic ratio (also known as "audio taper"), or an inverse-logarithmic ratio.
-The log/audio-taper more closely matches human hearing, with finer control at lower levels, increasing dramatically past the 50% point.
-Importantly, the perceived volume of a sound has a logarithmic relationship with its level in decibels.
-A fade that works on a logarithmic scale would thus counteract the curve of a linear fade.
-In fade-ins the shape of the perceived volume curve looks like the level in decibels pulled towards the middle part of the line to the bottom right corner.
-The fade-out in turn looks like it has been pulled toward the bottom-left corner.
-A logarithmic fade takes a line that has already been curved and straightens it out [15].
-The logarithmic fade sounds consistent and smooth since the perceived volume is increased over the whole duration of the fade.
-This makes this curve very handy for fading standard pieces of music.
+Another type of curve is called the logarithmic ratio (also known as audio taper), or an inverse-logarithmic ratio.
+This curve more closely matches human hearing, with finer control at lower levels, increasing dramatically past the 50% point.
+Since the perceived volume of a sound has a logarithmic relationship with its level, the logarithmic fade sounds consistent and smooth over the whole duration of the fade.
+This makes this curve useful for fading standard pieces of music.
 It is best used on a long fade-out since the fade has a perceived linear nature.
-Also a fade-out sounds very neutral when incorporated to parts of music with natural ambience.
-In crossfades this type of curve sounds very natural.
+Also, a fade-out sounds very neutral when incorporated to parts of music with natural ambience.
+In crossfades, this type of curve sounds very natural.
 When this curve is applied the perceived volume of the fade's midpoint is at about 50% of the maximum – when the two sections are summed the output volume is fairly constant.

 Exponential

 The exponential curve shape is in many ways the precise opposite of the logarithmic curves.
 The fade-in works as follows: it increases in volume slowly and then it shoots up very quickly at the end of the fade.
 The fade-out drops very quickly (from the maximum volume) and then declines slowly again over the duration of the fade.
-Simply stated a linear fade could thus be seen as an exaggerated version of an exponential fade in terms of the apparent volume.
-Thus the impression that would be gathered from an exponential curve's fade would sound as though the sound was rapidly accelerating towards the listener.
-Natural ambience can also be repressed by using an exponential fade-out.
+Simply stated, a linear fade could thus be seen as an exaggerated version of an exponential fade in terms of the apparent volume.
+Thus the impression that would be gathered from an exponential curve's fade would sound as though the sound was rapidly accelerating toward the listener.
+Natural ambiance can also be repressed by using an exponential fade-out.
 A crossfade, in the exponential shape, will have a perceivable dip in the middle, which is very undesirable in music and vocals.
 This depends largely on the length of the crossfade, a long crossfade on ambient sounds can sound perfectly satisfactory (the dip can add a little breath to the music).
 Exponential crossfades (or a curve with a similar shape) have a smaller drop in the middle of the fade.